The Fuller Family Fortunes 1899 to 1904

 Clipper, 13 December 1902

-This article from the Clipper, above, on the same day as the Daily Telegraph article from the previous page has the very precious mentioning of Lydia’s wedding back in Wellington, New Zealand to Tudor Boddam, who was the detective in charge of the city.
+This article from the Clipper, above, on the same day as the Daily Telegraph article shown earlier, has the very precious mentioning of Lydia’s wedding back in Wellington, New Zealand to Mr Tudor Boddam, who was the detective in charge of the city.
 Tudor had been born in India where his father was part of the English Army stationed there.
-In fact his entire family traditionally served in India, often the children were sent back to England for their schooling.
+In fact, his entire family traditionally served in India, often the children were sent back to England for their schooling.

 It was also wonderful to get the information that John Fuller was back in New Zealand.
 It was just incredible how I could pick up snippets from the newspapers to track the Fullers nearly every move.
 Their public and private lives had definitely captured the interest of the press and their readers, so much so that they had become quite famous, today they would be known as celebrities.